“Autumn is a second Spring when every leaf is a flower,” said philosopher Albert Camus.

 The Österreichischen Gartenbau-Gesellschaft (Austrian Horticultural Society) and Österreichischen Bundesgärten (Austrian Federal Gardens) organise the event.

 The presence of these two repositories of horticultural skill and knowledge ensures on-site experts for questions you might have; we spent several minutes receiving advice on wildflower seeds, for example.

 The organisers’ access to special botanical collections also promises bonus treats.
-In 2021, for example, this included a display of carnivorous plants.
+One year, for example, this included a display of carnivorous plants.